 Your nervous system is fried!

-Those hypersensitivities are a result of being in an abuse relationship where you never knew what was coming from moment to moment.
-Was it going to be a calm day or were you going to be in survival-mode as a result of gaslighting, manipulation or rageful outbursts?
+Those hypersensitivities are a result of being in an abusive relationship where you never knew what was coming from moment to moment.
+Was it going to be a calm day or were you going to be in survival mode as a result of gaslighting, manipulation or rageful outbursts?

 Examples of hypersensitivity can include: